-We are independent and work ecumenically and our staff members remain accountable to their respective Churches for the work done through this organisation.
+We are independent and work effectively with various Christian traditions.
+Staff members remain accountable to their respective Churches for the work done through this organisation.
 As an organisation we also hold ourselves accountable in various ways to the wider Church and to statutory authorities.

 We are committed to respecting the tradition, beliefs and values of any church with which we are invited to work.